its-leo/WSBot/README.md

 # WSBot

-WSBot is a tool written in Scala that supports retrieving and analyzing publicly available stock quotes.
+WSBot is a tool written in Scala that allows retrieving and analyzing publicly available stock quotes.

 * For test purposes we can also generate stock quotes
 ![Test_Data](https://github.com/its-leo/WSBot/blob/master/images/generate_test_data.PNG)